UCAT Scores Guide: What is a good UCAT Score?

 UCAT Verbal Reasoning

 UCAT VR has 44 questions all of which are worth 1 mark.
-Your raw score is then scaled into a score between 300 and 900.
+Your raw UCAT score is then scaled into a score between 300 and 900 with UCAT conversion.
 It’s worth bearing in mind that each question is worth the same amount of marks regardless of difficulty.
 This means that the longer or trickier questions may be worth guessing/skipping as you may be able to get 2-3 easier questions answered correctly in the time it takes you to work out the answer to a single hard question.
 Our guide to scoring highly in this section can be found here

 The UCAT QR section has 36 questions, of which each question is again worth 1 mark.
-Your raw score being scaled to a score between 300 and 900.
+Your raw score being scaled to a score between 300 and 900 with UCAT conversion.
 This section tends to be the section people score highest in on average.
 Our guide to scoring highly in this section can be found here

 This section has 29 questions but the mark allocation is slightly different.
 Some question types will have multiple answers or statements for you to evaluate.
 These questions are worth two marks but you must get every single part of the question right.
 You can also be awarded partial marks for these questions too.
 If you get only one part of the question wrong, you will be awarded 1 mark instead.
 Like other sections, questions with a single answer are all worth one mark.
 Our guide to scoring highly in this section can be found here.

-The last section has 68 questions.
+This last section now has 66 questions, as of 2022.
 Each question is worth the same amount of marks, but you can also score partial marks if your answer is “nearly” right.
 For the situational judgement your answer options can be divided into two categories: A and B are generally “good”, whereas C and D are generally “bad”.
 If you pick the wrong answer but select the correct category, you’ll be awarded the partial mark.

 For example, if you picked A when the answer was B you would receive a partial mark.
 However if you selected C when the answer was B, you wouldn’t receive any marks.
 Take a look at the example below and notice how A & B, and C & D answer options fall into two different categories.